-As I write this blog, it is coming up to Valentine’s Day and my Facebook feed, my Pinterest boards and mail box are full of suggestions of how we can celebrate our love on the 14th.
+Every year as Valentine’s Day comes near our social media is blown up with the ideas of love.
 Everyone knows, of course, that Valentine’s Day and anything we do on that day does not really maintain our relationship long term.
 We need to show our love, celebrate our love, be committed to our love every day of the year and we do that by the way we respond to them in daily situations.
-I need to see my husband as a person of value, a person who is precious in God’s eyes, and a person who is precious in my eyes.
+I need to see my husband as a person with value, a person who is precious in God’s eyes, and a person who is precious in my eyes.

 These 7 Character responses should be in every marriage.
 Of course we will all be growing in our ability to respond with this type of love – so maybe I should say: these 7 character responses should be growing in every marriage – I certainly want them to be in mine.